GateDigger/GDPrefixTree/README.md

 ### The example
 Example_WordCounting contains an implementations of IGDKey&lt;char&gt; and GDNode&lt;char, int&gt; suited for word counting.
 Program.cs contains a script which reads through a text file and builds a prefix tree which counts word occurences.
 User can query the tree.

+## IGDKey&lt;T&gt; vs IEnumerable&lt;T&gt;/IEnumerator&lt;T&gt;
+I decided to not use IEnumerablerator because it disallows composition of traversal methods.
+A class implementation of IGDKey&lt;T&gt; lets the developer invoke a read-only-traversal of the tree, do work on the leaf node and call a read-write-traversal from where read-only stopped, without any redundant work.
+If anyone manages to make IEnumerator do this without exception catching, please tell me, I'd love to see that.

 ## License

 MIT License